image description

 3) ASSESS YOUR BUSINESSES FINANCIAL POSITION

-5) WHAT ARE THE BASIC LENDING REQUIREMENTS?
+5) WHAT ARE THE BASIC FUNDING REQUIREMENTS?

 6) HOW MUCH DO YOU NEED AND WHY?